Tyrrrz/LightBulb/ReadMe.md

 - Installer and portable distribution: [releases](https://github.com/Tyrrrz/LightBulb/releases)
 - Using chocolatey: `choco install lightbulb`

+## Features

+- Extensive customization options
+- Pull sunrise and sunset times from the internet or set them manually
+- Smooth temperature transition for large changes
+- Pause when a fullscreen app or game is in foreground
+- Configurable global hotkeys
+- Minimal impact on performance

 ## Customization

 LightBulb aims to be very customizable.
 Refer to [this guide](https://github.com/Tyrrrz/LightBulb/wiki/Settings-explanation) to understand what each setting does.

 You can also manually fine-tune every detail using the [configuration file](https://github.com/Tyrrrz/LightBulb/wiki/Config-file).

 ## Web APIs used